wences-sanchez/Knowledge-Base/pages/Developer Testing (highlights).md

 		- By now it should be obvious that developer testing, as described in this book, is testing meant to support. #ñspace
 		- -
 		- -
-		- About the Tester role in Agile #card
+		- About the Tester role in Agile #car id:: 63401505-2757-4de9-b7d2-c77ceb825de7
 			- In agile testing, the role of the tester is shifted from reactive to proactive.
 Instead of writing test cases, waiting for something to test, or executing manual tests, the tester becomes the team’s quality champion and contributes to a successful release in any way she can.
 For example, by helping the customer or product owner to specify desired functionality, by making sure that testing activities are taken into account during planning and estimation meetings, by educating and assisting the developers in test design and test automation, or by pair programming or pair testing.
 		- -
 		- -
-		- What are the differences between Traditional and Agile mind-sets? #card
+		- What are the differences between Traditional and Agile mind-sets? #car id:: 63401505-fda2-4df1-a6b6-64124fa9195f
 			- The wording is important here.
 In traditional testing, tests are supposed to be planned and created in parallel with the development.
 The difference is that collaboration, joint planning, and common success/completion criteria aren’t emphasized.
 		- -
 		- -
-		- Just talking seriously about QA and what should be your attitude #card
+		- Just talking seriously about QA and what should be your attitude #car
 			- You know what?
 None of these factors really matter.
 If you’re the only developer, or your team doesn’t have any testers, or you’re being rushed by others, or the system is old and crappy, your quality assurance process is the only one you have, and it will make or break your software.
 		- -
 	- Chapter 3.
 The Testing Vocabulary